albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 The object's is of type class java.util.Random
 ```

-The class of any type can be obtained from the actual class.
-For example, we can obtain the class of the point class using the `Point.class` static field.
-All classes have a `class` static field available.
+The class, of any type, can be also obtained from the actual class.
+For example, we can obtain the class of the `Point` class using the `Point.class` static field.
+All classes have a static field named `class`.
+The class itself is represented as a Java object in Java.

 ```java
 package demo;